pademinune/Sudoku-Solver/README.md

-My sudoku solver made from scratch (no libraries or anything).
+My sudoku solver made from scratch (no libraries or copy-paste code).
 Run "sudoku.py" and then input each row one line at a time.
 If the position is empty, put a 0, otherwise put the numbers 1 to 9.
 After putting in 9 rows, it will begin searching for a solution, and then output the solution as a grid seperated by rows and spaces.

 Sample input (after every row, you need to press enter):